greenyjwk/greenyjwk.github.io/_posts/2022-05-10-Computer Vision (copy).md

 - Training and updating based on single data in batch.
 - Stochastic means probability.
 Training with entire datasets are not using probability concept.
 Meanwhile, training data with sampling can prevent model from being overfitted.

-## Learning Rate Decay

-In order to converge to the lowest point of the graph.

-method

- - Step decay
-   - Starting with big learning rate.
-   - Changing learning rate after certain epoch.
- - Exponential decay
-   - Gamma = e^-t
-     - t is round. t is going to converge as round goes on.
- - Cosine decay